pandaac/exporter/README.md

 $exporter = new Exporter('/home/pandaac/theforgottenserver', $settings);
 ```

-Available settings are as follows:
+Available settings are as follows _(the selected values are the default values)_:

 ```php
 $settings = [